HugoDaniel/hugodaniel.com/content/posts/2021-01-29-the-life-of-a-web-component-shadow-state.md

 +++
-title = "The life of a Web Component - Reversing the shadow dom visibility" description = "Shadow DOM displays its contents by default while hidding the original tag children.
+title = "The life of a Web Component - Reversing the Shadow DOM visibility" description = "Shadow DOM displays its contents by default while hidding the original tag children.
 Can this be reversed?
 What kind of possibilities does it offer us if it does?" date = 2021-01-29 extra = { place = "Amadora", author = "Hugo Daniel", social_img = "/images/html5_mask.png", class="center-images with-lists" }